 My kitchen is definitely not my dream kitchen.
-For some stupid reason when my husband and I built our first home together 6 years ago, we picked out gray countertops and builder grade oak cabinets in the kitchen.
+And due to our design ignorance, when my husband and I built our first home together 6 years ago, we picked out gray countertops, builder grade oak cabinets, and no stone kitchen backsplash.
 Blah!

 The gray countertops against the orangish oak cabinets never made sense to me and I wanted to upgrade my kitchen desperately.
 While we don’t have money to rip out all of the cabinets or purchase new countertops as of now, we decided a backsplash was our best option to tie the kitchen together on a budget.